 This week we hear from Louise Dwyer and Gill Crawshaw, MA students at the Leeds Arts University.
-Louise and Gill are researching the history and legacy of the Hunslet Grange estate (aka Leek Street flats) and are searching for former residents with memories of that housing.
-Read on to find out more and details of how you can contribute to this fascinating project…
+Louise and Gill wo researched the history and legacy of the Hunslet Grange estate (aka Leek Street flats).
+Read on to find out more about their research and how they used Leeds Libraries resources.

 Our current research focuses on Hunslet Grange, a large council housing estate which was